nileshhaldar98/mern-complete-e-commerce-software/README.md

 # MERN STACK COMPLETE E-COMMERCE SOFTWARE

-Hello 👋, I'm Samiur Rahman Mukul.
+Hello 👋, I'm Nilesh Haldar.
 At this repository i will be build a `Complete MERN Stack E-commerce Software`.
 Using `Node.js, Express.js,  MongoDB, React.js, Next.js, Redux.js, Ant Design & Tailwind CSS`.
 So are you interested at this project let's connect with it.
 Thanks

 <!-- contents of projects -->